3t35345/Software-Tutorial-2022/Tutorial 1 - Basics C and IDEs/BasiC.md

 * https://www.google.com/
 * https://stackoverflow.com/

-The easiest way to debug is to print stuff out, so that you can track (1) how your values change and (2) whether your code reaches a certain line of code (e.g. maybe an if-condition failed).
+The easiest way to debug is to print stuff out so that you can track (1) how your values change and (2) whether your code reaches a certain line of code (e.g. maybe an if-condition failed).

-If you really don't know which lines of code cause bugs, you can comment parts of your code and run the code again to see if the bugs reappear or not.
+If you really don't know which lines of code cause bugs, you can comment out parts of your code and run the code again to see if the bugs reappear or not.

 Enjoy your time debugging!

+## Using AI in coding
+We welcome the integration of AI in software development.
+Using tools like ChatGPT to generate code or debug our code in English really makes our life a whole lot easier :) However, when using them in your programming work, you need to be aware that they only act as your __assistant__.
+They can streamline your work but you can't just blame ChatGPT if the code is not fully functional or it has many bugs.
+It's your job to double-check their work and fix any errors.

+free acceess to ChatGPT: https://poe.com/

 ## Reference Materials